qiqi-lu/kernel-learning-deconvolution/python/README.md

 $ conda activate kld
 $ pip install -r requirements.txt
 ```
+Please always pay attention to the path setting in the code, and modifiy the to your own working path.

 ## Training data set generation
 ### Simulation data set
-We use MATLAB code in [Richardson-Lucy-Net](https://github.com/MeatyPlus/Richardson-Lucy-Net/tree/main/Phantom_generate) to generate simulated phantoms with bead structures or mixed structures.
-The modified codes are save in `Phantom_generate` folder.(please modify the data save path to `data`)
+1. We use MATLAB code in [Richardson-Lucy-Net](https://github.com/MeatyPlus/Richardson-Lucy-Net/tree/main/Phantom_generate) to generate simulated phantoms with bead structures or mixed structures.
+The modified codes are save in `Phantom_generate` folder.(please modify the save path to `data`)

+2. We use `generate_synthetic_data.py` to generate the simulated data sets with different noise level.
+The generated data sets will be saved in `./data/RLN/`

+### Real biology images
+For the images in BioSR and Confocal/STED volume data set, the images should be preprocessing before training.
+We use `real_data_preprocessing.py` to preprocess the real biology images in BioSR and Confocal/STED volume data set.

+## Train a new model
+We use `main_kernelnet.py` to train a new model. (please modify the `root_path` to the path saved data sets)

+The model weights will be saved in `./checkpoints` folder.

+## Test a trained model